 We are leveraging our biologics capabilities and CHARTTM platform to develop a novel treatment paradigm, ATB200/AT2221, for Pompe disease.
-This ERT consists of a uniquely engineered recombinant human acid alpha-glucosidase ("rhGAA") enzyme, ATB200, with an optimized carbohydrate structure to enhance uptake, administered in combination with a pharmacological chaperone (AT2221) to improve activity and stability.
-We acquired ATB200 as well as our enzyme targeting technology through our purchase of Callidus Biopharma.
+This ERT consists of a uniquely engineered recombinant human acid alpha-glucosidase enzyme, ATB200, with an optimized carbohydrate structure to enhance uptake, administered in combination with a pharmacological chaperone (AT2221) to improve activity and stability.
+We acquired ATB200 as well as our enzyme targeting technology through our purchase of Callidus Biopharm, Inc. ("Callidus").

 The small molecule pharmacological chaperone AT2221 is not an active ingredient that contributes directly to GAA substrate reduction but instead acts to stabilize ATB200.
-AT2221 binds and stabilizes ATB200 in the circulation to improve the uptake of active enzyme into key disease-relevant tissues, resulting in increased clearance of accumulated substrate, glycogen.
+AT2221 binds and stabilizes ATB200 in the circulation to improve the uptake of active enzyme into key disease-relevant tissues, resulting in increased clearance of accumulated substrate glycogen.
 The novel combination has been patented for method of use, and ATB200, following significant manufacturing scale-up, is our first biologic to enter clinical development.
-In preclinical studies, administration of ATB200/AT221 resulted in greater tissue GAA enzyme levels and further substrate reduction compared to the currently approved ERT for Pompe disease (alglucosidase alfa).
+In preclinical studies, administration of ATB200/AT2221 resulted in increased tissue GAA enzyme levels and decreased substrate reduction.

 A Phase 1/2 clinical study, ATB200-02, was initiated in December of 2015 to investigate our novel Pompe treatment paradigm in Pompe patients.
-The primary objective is to evaluate the safety, tolerability, pharmacokinetics (PK), and pharmacodynamics (PD) of ATB200/AT2221 for an 18-week primary treatment period followed by a long-term extension.
+The primary objective is to evaluate the safety, tolerability, pharmacokinetics ("PK"), and pharmacodynamics ("PD") of ATB200/AT2221 for an 18-week primary treatment period followed by a long-term extension.
 The three patient cohorts, enrolling up to ~20 total patients across all cohorts, are ambulatory ERT-switch patients (Cohort 1), non-ambulatory ERT-switch patients (Cohort 2), and ERT-naïve patients (Cohort 3).

-Reported preliminary data highlights show safety data for 13 patients through interim data analysis (maximum 36 weeks) as well as PK and PD (muscle biomarker and disease substrate biomarker) data for 10 patients (eight ERT-switch patients and two naïve patients).
-ATB200/AT2221 safety measures showed no serious adverse events (SAEs) with TEAEs that were generally mild and transient.
-To date, ATB200/AT2221 has shown no infusion-associated reactions following 150+ infusions.
-The clinical PK profile was consistent with previously reported preclinical data (n=10).
-Reductions were observed in biomarkers of muscle damage (creatine kinase (CK) enzyme, alanine aminotransferase (ALT), and aspartate aminotransferase (AST)) in ambulatory switch patients (N=8, week 18) and naïve patients (N=2, week 4)).
-Reduction was also observed in a biomarker of glycogen substrate - Urine Hexose Tetrasaccharide (Hex4) - in all eight ERT-switch patients and both naïve patients.
+On May 15, 2017 we reported interim data from our clinical study ATB200-02.
+Highlights included safety data for 20 patients (maximum 48 weeks) as well as PD (muscle biomarker and disease substrate biomarker) data for 16 patients (11 ERT-switch patients and five ERT-naïve patients).
+ATB200/AT2221 safety measures showed no serious adverse events (SAEs) considered related to ATB200/AT2221 with treatment emergent adverse events (TEAEs) that were generally mild and transient.
+To date, ATB200/AT2221 has shown no infusion-associated reactions following the first 200+ infusions.
+The clinical PK profile was consistent with previously reported preclinical data.
+Reductions were observed in biomarkers of muscle damage (creatine kinase (CK) enzyme, alanine aminotransferase (ALT), and aspartate aminotransferase (AST)) in a majority of ERT-switch patients and ERT-naïve patients, and across the three biomarkers, mean reductions from baseline were approximately 15-20% and 50-55% for the ERT-switch and ERT-naïve patients, respectively.
+Reduction was also observed in a biomarker of glycogen substrate - Urine Hexose Tetrasaccharide (Hex4) - in a majority of ERT-switch patients and all ERT-naïve patients, with mean reductions from baseline of approximately 40% and 50% for the ERT-switch and ERT-naïve patients, respectively.